berstend/tiny-request-router/readme.md

 ## Features

-* Minimal and opinionless router, can be used in any script and environment.
+- Minimal and opinionless router, can be used in any script and environment.
-* Matches a request method (e.g. `GET`) and a path (e.g. `/foobar`) against a list of routes
+- Matches a request method (e.g. `GET`) and a path (e.g. `/foobar`) against a list of routes
-* Uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp), which is used by express and therefore familiar
+- Uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp), which is used by express and therefore familiar
-* Allows wildcards (e.g. `/user/(.*)/age`) and named parameters (e.g. `/info/:username/:age`)
+- Allows wildcards (e.g. `/user/(.*)/age`) and named parameters (e.g. `/info/:username/:age`)
-* Will not call your handlers automatically, as it only cares about matching
+- Will not call your handlers automatically, as it only cares about matching
+- Battle hardened in production ([Cloudflare Worker](https://www.cloudflare.com/products/cloudflare-workers/) with 10M requests per day)
-* No magic, no assumptions, no fluff, tested
+- No magic, no assumptions, no fluff, type safe, tested

 ### Route testing

-* You can use the [Express Route Tester](https://forbeslindesay.github.io/express-route-tester/) (select `2.0.0`) to debug your path patterns quickly
+- You can use the [Express Route Tester](https://forbeslindesay.github.io/express-route-tester/) (select `2.0.0`) to debug your path patterns quickly

 ## Installation